Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 ### PROGRAMMER_ARGS

-Extra arguments to avrdude: baud rate, chip type, -F flag, etc. The baud rate is for serial comms to the programmer.
+Extra arguments to avrdude: baud rate, chip type, -F flag, etc. This baud rate is for serial comms to the programmer.
 The port address also goes here.

 ## Fuses